This post may contain affiliate links. Please read our disclosure policy.

 Step 12: Top with the cooked salmon and freshly minced parsley to garnish, if desired.
 Enjoy!

 I love carbs, so I always pair my pasta with warm, crusty bread and butter.
-For balance, I’ll usually include a simple green salad or a bowl of mixed greens, cherry tomatoes, and sliced cucumbers dressed in either Balsamic Vinaigrette or Homemade Italian Dressing.
-If salad isn’t on the agenda, roasted veggies like Asparagus, Brussels Sprouts, or Zucchini, all taste delicious.
+For balance, I’ll usually include a simple house salad or a bowl of mixed greens, cherry tomatoes, and sliced cucumbers dressed with either my homemade balsamic vinaigrette or homemade Italian dressing.
+If salad isn’t on the agenda, veggies like roasted asparagus, roasted Brussels Sprouts, or sautéed zucchini are delicious served on the side or mixed with a little bit of the cream sauce.

 Suggested wine pairing: For this creamy salmon pasta, choose a wine that complements both the rich cream sauce and the bold Cajun seasoning without overwhelming the salmon.
 My top picks are a Pinot Grigio, Viognier, or Dry Rosé.